The Double Standard: Children in Dog Parks vs. Dogs Out of Kids’ Parks

 The Double Standard: Children in Dog Parks, Dogs Out of Kids’ Parks

 Minutes later, we reached the off-leash dog park.
 Sam could not hold back her excitement to go play.
 I scanned the park for children.
 Unfortunately, a young child was running around the park.
 Sadly, we had to leave because Sam was afraid of the child.
+This incident highlights the inherent risks of having kids in off-leash dog areas.
 I was concerned about the safety of both if they were both off-leash.
 Unfortunately, we’d have to wait another week to try again.
 Curiously, I checked the dog park rules again.
 The absence of child restrictions was notable, particularly considering the proximity of the children’s park with its “No Dogs Allowed” rule.
 It didn’t make sense to me.
 Someone must have a good reason for restricting one and not the other, right?
 Maybe this is where the idea of Dog Park vs. Children: Rethinking Equality comes into play.

 “No Children Allowed”?
 Examining the Feasibility of Regulating Child Access

 I decided to contact my city representative to gain a valuable understanding.
 The representative clarified that the Parks Bylaw actively regulates dog access, while no such regulations exist for children.
-This made me wonder that if there had been provisions to regulate access for children, would dog parks be on that list?
+This made me wonder if there had been provisions for regulating children in dog parks, would they be on that list?
 Would it even be a good idea to regulate children?
 For my situation, we would benefit from this, but would it be beneficial for the entire community as a whole?
 It also made me wonder why there was no restriction on children.
 Given their distinct needs and high energy levels, I advocate for dog parks to be exclusively for dogs and children’s parks for children, with exceptions for parents or guardians.

 Unleashed: A Comparison of Control in Children and Dogs